How Much Does Hard Drive Data Recovery Cost?

 Hidden Fees That Inflate the Bill

-Beyond referral commissions, some labs build in fees that guarantee revenue even when the recovery fails or you change your mind:
+Beyond referral commissions, some labs build in fees that guarantee revenue even when the recovery fails or you change your mind.
+Documented examples of bait-and-switch pricing in data recovery show discounts of 30-90% after customers decline initial quotes.

 - ✕SalvageData: Cancellation fee of $200 or 20% of the quoted price, whichever is greater, if you cancel after approving a quote.